ivhak/cardiac-fibers/README.md

 existent by passing the `--rv-id -1` flag.

 The mesh itself is quite coarse, so we can refine it using the `--uniform-refinement` flag.
-Here we choose to do one levels of uniform refinement, which refines the original mesh from consisting of 770 vertices 2818 elements, to  4909 vertices and 22544 elements.
+Here we choose to do one level of uniform refinement, which refines the original mesh from consisting of 770 vertices 2818 elements, to 4909 vertices and 22544 elements.

 This time we choose to generate the fibers on a per-element basis rather than per vertex.
 To do this we pass the `--discontinuous-galerkin` (or `-dg` for